puregame/CAN-Insight/README.md

 - config.txt - see config file section for details

 ### Output File
 The code outputs files names CAN_XXX.log where XXX is a sequential number starting at 0.
 After 999 logs the file name convention will change to CANXXXX.log.
 After 9999 logs, if the parameter overwrite_logs is true log 000 will be overwritten, otherwise no further logging will occur.
+When the number of log files gets above 500 or so the bootup time of the device is significantly increased as the device searches for the next available log file, it is recommended to pull data off of the SD card before the number of logs gets to 1000.

 Each log file is a CSV file, the first line is a JSON text with the project identifier, unit identifier, and CANBus configuration.